 We are not exactly sure when the sale is going to last, but we will notify you with any updates regarding this.

 What is a zero-turn lawn mower?

-Their main difference is ease in maneuvering.
-The wheels of zero-turn lawn mowers turn at sharper angles compared to lawn tractors which makes steering and turning into another direction much easier.
+Their main difference is the ease of maneuvering.
+The wheels of zero-turn lawn mowers turn at sharper angles compared to lawn tractors which make steering and turning in another direction much easier.

 Important considerations for zero-turn mowers

 Not all mowers have the same structural and physical specifications like size, weight, horsepower, and fuel source.
 These are some things you should consider when you are planning to buy a zero-turn lawn mower.

 You have to know their operation, cost, and performance to make a wise decision.